home

 • Geography of Europe

-My recent work explores how visual representations of the environment influence policy and management in national parks and protected areas of the United States and how the process of socially constructing cultural landscapes represented in the images shapes cultural heritage and identity, environmental justice, social equity, an access and use of public lands.
-Through my research trajectory, I seek to better understand how multiple, often conflicting ideas and meanings of nature are contested, negotiated, and translated into natural resource management policies and outdoor recreation in public lands, and how this process can be traced through the medium of landscape.
+• Through my research trajectory, I seek to better understand how multiple, often conflicting ideas and meanings of nature are contested, negotiated, and translated into natural and cultural resource management policies and how this process can be traced through the medium of landscape.

-My publications include books, journal articles, book chapters, book reviews, and technical reports.
-My most recent book is The American Environment Revisited: Historical Environmental Geography of the United States (2018, with Geoffrey Buckley).
-My current book project, Framing Nature: The Creation of an American Icon at the Grand Canyon (University of Nebraska Press), traces the arc of the national park idea and how people came to know the Grand Canyon through a journey behind the scenes of popular imagery (postcards, photographs, and films).
-Through this work I explore the cultural, social, and spatial process of creating a national park as an iconic place and how visual representations of the canyon shaped environmental conservation, park management, tourism, and social and cultural identity from 1869 to 2021.
-I have published journal articles in the Geographical Review, Society and Natural Resources: An International Journal, and GeoHumanities as well as book chapters, book reviews, and technical reports.
+• The first book in this series is Framing Nature: The Creation of an American Icon at the Grand Canyon (2024, University of Nebraska Press).
+I trace the arc of the national park idea and how people came to know the Grand Canyon through a journey behind the scenes of popular imagery (postcards, photographs, and films).
+Through this work I explore the cultural, social, and spatial process of creating a national park as an iconic place and how visual representations of the canyon shaped environmental conservation, park management, tourism, and social and cultural identity over 150 years.

 I am a passionate educator who strongly believes in a synergy between my scholarship and teaching.
 My teaching emphasizes active learning that encourages students to take ownership of their learning experiences and personalize their education to their intellectual needs and curiosities.
 [If a Map Could Talk newspaper story about my teaching].
 I strive to empower students to find their passions in academic programs and courses and connections to their communities in ways that link them to new learning opportunities and fuels their pursuit of environmental careers.
 My students advance to jobs and careers as park rangers, museum staff, environmental consultants, conservation organizations, federal and state public lands managers, environmental educators, K-12 teachers, university researchers and scholars, river advocates, and GIS technicians.